-- In order to achieve the goal of improving nutritional levels among the target group by ensuring quality cooked food served to the children of Primary and Upper- Primary school units and also other objectives in implementing the scheme. - The preparation of Annual Work Plan & Budget 2019-20, every implementing officer is supposed to undertake various activities known as "Pre-Plan Activities". - > Analysis of the exact problem and short comings of the objective areas especially the target groups before preparing a plan. - The Department has adopted the "Bottom up" approach to formulate the plan. - The Data in the form of enrolment and number of school Units has been collected from the Blocks (Scrutinized by the District offices and compared with MDM-MIS) to ascertain the actual requirements in terms of financial and food grains. - > The District plans are prepared at the District level offices, keeping close contact with the Block Level Officers i.e. Inspectors of schools. - Finally the State Level plan has been prepared by comparing all the District Level Plans. - Apart from these, all implementing officers have been briefed regarding collection and furnishing of data. - 2.
-Description and assessment of the programme implemented in the current year (2018-19) and proposal for next year (2019-20) with reference to:

-2.1 Regularity and wholesomeness of mid - day - meals served to children; interruptions if any and the reasons therefor problem areas for regular serving of meals and action taken to avoid Interruptions in future:
+- In order to achieve the goal of improving nutritional levels among the target group by ensuring quality cooked food served to the children of Primary and Upper- Primary school units and also other objectives in implementing the scheme. - ➤ The preparation of Annual Work Plan & Budget 2020-21, every implementing officer is supposed to undertake various activities known as "Pre-Plan Activities". - Analysis of the exact problem and short comings of the objective areas especially the target groups before preparing a plan. - > The Department has adopted the "Bottom up" approach to formulate the plan. - ➤ The Data in the form of enrolment and number of school Units has been collected from the Blocks (Scrutinized by the District offices and compared with MDM-MIS) to ascertain the actual requirements in terms of financial and food grains. - The District plans are prepared at the District level offices, keeping close contact with the Block Level Officers i.e. Inspectors of schools. - Finally, the State Level plan has been prepared by comparing all the District Level Plans. - > Apart from these, all implementing officers have been briefed regarding collection and furnishing of data. - 2.
+Description and assessment of the programme implemented in the current year (2019-20) and proposal for next year (2020-21) with reference to: - 2.1 Regularity and wholesomeness of mid-day-meals served to children; interruptions if any and the reasons therefor, problem areas for regular serving of meals and action taken to avoid Interruptions in future:

-Cooked food is being served in all schools on all school days' in the State without any interruption.
-Mid-Day-meal is being served even during school examinations in the state.
+Hot Cooked meal is being served in all schools on all school days' in the State without any interruption.
+Mid-Day-meal is also being served during school examination days in the state.
 Apart from this, an instruction has been issued to serve Mid-Day-Meal even during the rainy days when attendance is likely to fall far short of the enrollment strength.